Average Living Cost in Buffalo: Monthly Budget, Rent & Essentials

 Often, you’ll find personal care costs in Buffalo slightly below national averages, with everyday grooming and lifestyle items helping keep budgets manageable.

-You’ll pay about 4–4.6% less overall for goods and services, and that gap shows in personal care costs and prices in Buffalo.
+You’ll pay about 4–4.6% less overall for goods and services in some comparisons, and that gap shows in personal care costs and prices in Buffalo.
 Expect a basic haircut near $23 and salon services averaging $53.17, so you can choose budget or premium options.

-Dry cleaning runs higher — about $21.59 per load, roughly 24% above some national comparisons — so factor that into wardrobe maintenance.
+Dry cleaning runs higher in the article’s examples, about $21.59 per load and above some national comparisons, so factor that into wardrobe maintenance if your job requires formal clothing.

 Entertainment and Leisure